 The 1st of March, also known as ‘Samil Jeol’ in Korean, is a public holiday in South Korea.
 It is a day that commemorates March 1st Independence Movement in 1919.

-However, this day is more than just a national holiday.
+This day is more than just a national holiday.
 In fact, the March 1st Independence Movement was a turning point in Korean history.
 It triggered a nationwide civil protest or an independence movement against the ruling of Korea by Japan.
-Later on, ultimately it led to the establishment of the Provisional Government of the Republic of Korea.
+Later on, it ultimately led to the establishment of the Provisional Government of the Republic of Korea.

 In 1919, right after the Paris Peace Conference, (in this conference, president Wilson proclaimed “self-determination”) many Korean patriots thought that independence is not far away.
 At the same time, Korean students studying in Tokyo published a statement demanding freedom from colonial rule.

 At 2 pm, 33 people who formed the core of the independence movement convened at Taehwagwan Restaurant and read the Korean Declaration of Independence.
 Initially, they planned to assemble at Tapgol Park or Pagoda Park.
 However, they decided to do it in a private location to prevent it from turning into a riot.
 They wanted to do it in a peaceful way without making innocent victims.
 The leaders of the movement signed the document and sent a copy to the Governor-General.
 They even called the police themselves and informed their action to be arrested.

 Despite the leaders’ concerns, massive crowds assembled in Pagoda Park waiting for the leaders.
 However, a young student started to read the declaration publicly instead of the leaders because they didn’t show up.
 Afterward, the gathering formed into a peaceable procession, which the Japanese military police attempted to suppress.

 As the processions continued to grow, the Japanese local and military police could not control the crowds.
 The panicked Japanese officials called in military forces to quell the crowds including the naval forces.
 As the public protests continued to grow, the suppression turned to violence resulting in massacres and other atrocities.